Gordon999/Pi-AutoGuider/README.md

 # Pi-AutoGuider
-AutoGuider for a telescope using a Raspberry Pi
+AutoGuider for a telescope using a Raspberry Pi, with RPi camera or suitable webcam.

 This script was developed to auto guide a telescope through a ST-4 port using a Raspberry Pi (Pi2B recommended) and a suitable interface.